Brander Craighead

-Brander Craighead (born September 8, 1990) is a former Canadian football offensive lineman who played two seasons for the Calgary Stampeders of the Canadian Football League (CFL).
-He was drafted by the Calgary Stampeders in the first round of the 2013 CFL Draft.
-Craighead played college football at the University of Texas at El Paso and attended Mother Teresa High School in Nepean, Ontario.
-He also spent time at Fork Union Military Academy in Fork Union, Virginia.
+Brander Craighead (born September 8, 1990) is a Canadian former professional football offensive lineman who played two seasons for the Calgary Stampeders of the Canadian Football League (CFL).
+He was selected by the Stampeders in the first round of the 2013 CFL draft after playing college football at the University of Texas at El Paso.

-Early years
+Early life

-Craighead played lacrosse for the Mother Teresa High School Titans.
+Craighead played lacrosse at Mother Teresa High School in Nepean, Ontario.
 The Titan's did not have a football team.
 He also played city league football for the Nepean Redskins for ten years.

 College career

 Craighead spent the 2008 season playing football for the Fork Union Military Academy Blue Devils.
 He transferred to play football for the UTEP Miners.

 Professional career

-Craighead was drafted by the Calgary Stampeders of the CFL with the seventh pick in the 2013 CFL Draft.
+Craighead was selected by the Calgary Stampeders of the CFL with the seventh pick in the 2013 CFL draft.
 He signed with the Stampeders on December 17, 2013.
-He was made his CFL debut, starting against the Montreal Alouettes, on June 28, 2014.
+He was also rated the 60th best offensive tackle in the 2014 NFL draft by NFLDraftScout.com.
+Craighead was made his CFL debut, starting against the Montreal Alouettes, on June 28, 2014.
 He retired in January 2016.